K-B-R-S-W/CrimeGuard_ChatBot/README.md

 - **🤖 AI-Powered Emergency Detection**: GPT-4o-mini intelligently analyzes messages to detect real emergencies (>95% accuracy)
 - **🚨 Automated Emergency Calling**: Twilio-powered voice calls to Police, Fire, and Ambulance services with user message playback
+- **🗄️ Comprehensive Call Tracking**: MongoDB database with multi-language support and intelligent indexing for all emergency calls
 - **🎙️ User Message in Calls**: Your emergency message is spoken to authorities using gTTS (multi-language support)
 - **🧠 Context-Aware Analysis**: Distinguishes between questions and actual emergencies - no more false alarms
 - **🚀 One-Click Startup**: Automated PowerShell script handles ngrok tunneling, environment updates, and server launch